Seamless WordPress Migration to Google Cloud

 - Nginx directory: /etc/nginx/

 Your PHP configuration should also be identical to your current server’s PHP settings.
-Use the post above to install a specific PHP version and all the modules on your current server.
+Use the post above to install a specific PHP version and all the modules you have on your current server.

 - PHP directory: /etc/php/